26. Authorized Leave

 Upon retirement under the existing Nebraska State Employees Retirement System, or upon reaching the age of retirement and voluntarily resigning in good standing, an employee shall be paid one-fourth of unused, accumulated sick leave, with the rate of payment based upon the employee’s regular pay at the time of retirement.
 Upon the death of an employee, the employee’s beneficiaries shall be paid one-fourth of the accumulated unused sick leave with the rate of payment based upon the employee’s regular pay at the date of death.

-An employee who is eligible for retirement and who elects to receive payment for one-fourth of accumulated, unused sick leave upon retirement from Nebraska Court System or any other Nebraska State agency employment, and subsequently returns to the system's employment, shall be considered a new employee without any prior service when determining entitlement to and accumulation of sick leave.
+If an employee who retires and is paid sick leave from the Nebraska Judicial Branch or any other Nebraska State agency, and the employee subsequently returns to the Nebraska Judicial Branch for employment, the person shall be considered a new employee without any prior service when determining entitlement to and accumulation of sick leave.

 Employees may not be compensated for earned sick leave when they are separated from Nebraska Court System employment unless the separation is due to retirement or death.